 A transfer mathematics course for nonscience majors.
 The topics covered in this course focus students on critical thinking, problem solving, mathematical communication, and applications relevant to contemporary society.
-Recommended: Placement in RD-115 & placement in WR-121.
-Prerequisite: Pass MTH-095 with a "C" or better.
+Recommended: Placement in RD-115; pass WR-095 or placement in WR-121.
+Prerequisite: Pass MTH-095 with a "C" or better; or placement in MTH-105 or MTH-111.

-MTH-111 College Algebra 5 credits, Fall/Winter/Spring/Summer
+MTH-111 College Algebra

 A transfer course designed for students preparing for trigonometry or statistics.
-Standards-based approach to functions and their properties.
+Standards-based approaches to functions and their properties.
 Particular attention will be paid to the use of functions to model applications and solve problems.
-Recommended: Placement in RD-115 & placement in WR-121.
-Prerequisite: Pass MTH-095 with a "C" or better.
+Recommended: Placement in RD-115; Pass WR-095 or placement in WR-121.
+Prerequisite: Pass MTH-095 with a "C" or better; or placement in MTH-111.

-MTH-112 Trigonometry/Pre-Calculus 5 credits, Fall/Winter/Spring/Summer 5 class hours/week
+MTH-112 Trigonometry/Pre-Calculus 5 credits, Fall/Winter/Spring/Summer

 A transfer course designed for students preparing for calculus.
-Standards-based approach to trigonometric functions, polar coordinates, vectors, and parametric equations.
+Standards-based approaches to trigonometric functions, polar coordinates, vectors, and parametric equations.
 Particular attention will be paid to modeling applications and solving problems.
-Recommended: Placement in RD-115 & placement in WR-121.
+Recommended: Placement in RD-115; pass WR-095 or placement in WR-121.
 Prerequisite: Pass MTH-111 with a "C" or better.